2022 Ekiti State gubernatorial election: People's Democratic Party

 In 2021, the primary race was seen as a proxy battle between former Governor Ayo Fayose (backer of Bisi Kolawole) and Ekiti South Senator Abiodun Olujimi (major candidate), who served as Fayose's Deputy Governor in 2005 and 2006.
 The primary was tracking be the culmination of a lengthy battle between the two over control of the Ekiti PDP along with being an offshoot of the wider battle between Fayose and incumbent Oyo State Governor Seyi Makinde over control of the southwestern PDP.
 While the division between Fayose and Olujimi was the main break in the Ekiti PDP, those two groups along with the Oni group (supporting and led by former Governor Olusegun Oni), the Eleka group (supporting and led by Kolapo Olushola), the Aribisala group (supporting and led by Adewale Aribisala), and the Adaramodu group (supporting and led by Kayode Adaramodu) all held significant sway in the state PDP.
 Prior to the primary in January 2021, Fayose and Olujimi held a series of meetings, reportedly at the behest of newly elected national PDP Chair Iyorchia Ayu, to resolve their dispute.
 The reconciliation meetings led to speculation that other candidates would be sidelined in favor of an agreement between Fayose and Olujimi.

 In early November 2021, the PDP had formed an eight-member screening committee to review all prospective candidates on 8 November at the PDP National Secretariat in Abuja.
-On January 5, the PDP rescheduled its primaries from January 28 to January 26.
-Upon the January 15 ward congresses to elect delegates for the primary, Olujimi (along with fellow candidates Lateef Ajijola, Adewale Aribisala, Kolapo Olusola, and Olusegun Oni) rejected the results and accused Fayose of hijacking the exercise.
+On 5 January, the PDP rescheduled its primaries from 28 January to 26 January.
+Upon the 15 January ward congresses to elect delegates for the primary, Olujimi (along with fellow candidates Lateef Ajijola, Adewale Aribisala, Kolapo Olusola, and Olusegun Oni) rejected the results and accused Fayose of hijacking the exercise.
 To avoid complete crisis, the national PDP annulled the ward congresses two days before the election and stated that the primary will use statutory/automatic delegates lists instead.

 Despite the nullification of the ward congresses, on primary day, disputes between different camps led to violence breaking out at the election venue.
-Later on January 26, Olujimi withdrew from the primary, decrying the process' unlevel playing field and claiming that the delegate lists had been doctored.
+Later on 26 January, Olujimi withdrew from the primary, decrying the process' unlevel playing field and claiming that the delegate lists had been doctored.
 When collation completed, head of the primary committee and Akwa Ibom State Governor Udom Emmanuel declared Kolawole as the PDP nominee after announced results showed Kolawole defeating former Governor Olusegun Oni and former Deputy Governor Kolapo Olushola by over 300 votes.
 The day after the primary, the national PDP set up a primary appeal panel chaired by its national chairman, Iyorchia Ayu which upheld Kolawole's victory after meeting on 28 January.
 The panel failed to reconcile the candidates with Oni leaving the party on 6 February 2022 while a few days later Olujimi said that she was considering defecting as well.
 Later that week, the Kolawole campaign formed reconciliation committees in an attempt to prevent further internal party strife and defections.